 - General support (non-clinical) for students experiencing frustration and anxiety with academics and/or transitioning to college life that aims to teach, motivate, and solidify goals and priorities

 - Services via communication technology as appropriate and practical

 - Voucher codes to assist with the cost of peer tutors through the University wide tutoring center (CLASS)

 CDR Academic Support staff include:

-Content Tutors are all either professional tutors with years of experience in specific subject areas or graduate students with professional teaching or other academic experiences between undergraduate and graduate studies.
+Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching or other academic experiences between undergraduate and graduate studies.
 Current subject areas include math, physics, psychology, and nutrition.

 *CDR Academic Support is a service and not an accommodation.
 While we do our best to meet our student’s needs, these resources are not unlimited and based on tutor availability and funding resources.
 A referral can be made by the student’s assigned counselor.